Andrei-Ciuperca/Andrei-Ciuperca/README.md

-- 👋 Hi, I’m Andrei Ciupercă, 16 and I LOVE MY GF
+- 👋 Hi, I’m Andrei Ciupercă, 17
 - 👀 I’m interested in Gaming, general computer stuff, programming, sports and just learning new things
 - 🌱 I’m currently studying in college and I'm just trying to learn as much as possible
-- 📫 How to reach me Discord: KuwudereTn#0097, Instagram:@andrei_donatelo
+- 📫 How to reach me Discord: andrei.yx
+Instagram:@andrei_yx_

 <!---
 Andrei-Ciuperca/Andrei-Ciuperca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.